|Credit Building Rating:||1.5 / 5|

 The card offers a starting credit limit of $300 to $1,000, depending on your credit history and financial profile.

 While a starting limit of $200 to $300 is common among unsecured cards for people with damaged credit, a $1,000 limit is on the high side.
+You can also boost your credit limit automatically by making your first six monthly card payments on time.
+This is a big plus since most cards in this category give no concrete guidelines on how you can get a credit limit increase, and very few offer automatic credit line increases.

 This could be a major plus if you’re looking to build credit, as a higher credit limit will make it much easier to keep your credit utilization – the amount of money you’ve borrowed relative to your total available credit – in check.